Festivals & Events

 One of Japan's top 100 cherry blossom spots

-All along the riverbank of the Arakawa River, cherry trees turn a pale violet shade from the end of March to the beginning of April.
-Here, you can stroll along the river or pitch a tarp and enjoy a picnic under the spreading cherry trees.
+Along the riverbank of the Arakawa River at Kumagaya Sakura Tsutsumi , cherry trees turn pale pink from the end of March to the beginning of April.
+Here, you can stroll along the river or enjoy a picnic while enjoying the cherry trees.

 - Taking a walk along the Arakawa River while taking in the cherry blossoms and rapeseed flowers